 In some other states, assault is defined as the “threat of physical harm” against another while battery is physically touching or striking another person.
 Battery alone can result in assault and battery charges.

-Although recklessness can indeed be used by a prosecutor to prove intent to harm, our attorneys could work to prove that the action was purely accidental.
+Although recklessness can indeed be used by a prosecutor to prove intent to harm, our defense attorneys could work to prove that the action was purely accidental.
 Accidents that harm another person, but without proof of recklessness by the accused cannot be grounds for criminal charges in this area.
 En Español.

 These cases are very seldom simple and your lawyer may establish that you were acting in self-defense during the alleged commission of assault and battery.
 This is a common defense in charges filed as a result of a fight between two people.
 Police often charge a person with assault and battery if they are not the first party involved in the alleged crime to report it to legal authorities.